jcf63/R-Final-Project/README.md

-# R-Final-Project
-Hi I'm Jeremy
-R final project
+Hi let's use this collaborative tool to work on our R final project!